-Philippines scaling back, not scrapping, military work with U.S.: minister
+Philippines trimming, not scrapping, military work with U.S.: minister

-MANILA President Rodrigo Duterte has decided to retain the Philippines' security alliance with former colonial power the United States, according to the country's defence minister, but joint military activities will be scaled back, and less combat-focused.
+MANILA (Reuters) - President Rodrigo Duterte has decided to retain the Philippines' security alliance with former colonial power the United States, according to the country's defense minister, but joint military activities will be scaled back and less combat-focused.

-Duterte has threatened repeatedly to cut defence pacts and end joint drills involving thousands of soldiers, after lashing out at criticism by the Obama administration for his war on drugs, a centrepiece policy that has killed more than 2,300 people in four months.
+Duterte has threatened repeatedly to cut defense pacts and end joint drills involving thousands of soldiers, after lashing out at criticism by the Obama administration of his war on drugs, which has claimed more than 2,300 lives in four months.

 But Defence Secretary Delfin Lorenzana said the security alliance with the United States would not be scrapped, including a 2014 agreement that allows prolonged deployment of American forces in the country.